Trust Funds Aren’t Just for the Rockefellers

 - Voting control trust funds allow family members to maintain ownership and / or voting control of a business and elect the managers who run it.

-- Charitable trust funds let a portion of your money compound and go to your beneficiaries, which can include charitable organizations.
+- Charitable trust funds, such as a charitable remainder trust, let a portion of your money compound and go to your beneficiaries, which can include charitable organizations.

 - Spousal trust funds could be used to leave your assets to your spouse but guarantee that none of it went to their second husband or wife if they remarried, instead going to your children following their death.

 - You can have all of your assets transferred to a trust fund when you die, and have the trust fund benefit your second husband or wife by providing income upon which they live.
 Once they die, the money could then go to your children from the first marriage, ensuring that they weren’t frozen out of your estate.
 This is a type of QTIP trust.

 - Incentive trust funds can be used to only make payouts upon completing of successful “goals” such as graduating from college, or matching retirement savings for the family member $5-$1 or whatever else you wanted.
 You could do almost anything.

 There are a lot more options.
 It is amazing to study all of these.
 Right now, I could transfer shares of my operating businesses to trust funds that will someday benefit future generations but serve as trustee and manage the investments myself.
 You could use a trust fund to maintain ownership of a family farm or corporation so that one worthless generation couldn’t squander it for the folks that came after them.

 Trust funds are so flexible you could even create a trust that specifically grants annual cash distributions to your grandchildren solely for clothing purchases to make sure they spend their days wearing Brioni, Kiton and Canali.

 Alternatively, or in addition, you could create a trust fund that solely paid for piano, tennis, swimming, and art lessons.